APTrust/dart/README.md

 6. Enter your password at the system prompt.

-DART will open a terminal window and then a browser tab.
-You can interact with the application in the browser tab.
-To kill the app, press Control-C in the terminal window.

 We will be working on code signing before the final release to all DART 3 to launch without all these hoops.

 ### Starting DART 3 on Linux